 A reasonable accommodation (sometimes called a “modification”) IS:

-A change or adjustment to the education environment necessary to afford an equal opportunity to access and/or participate in an educational program or activity.
-In other words, a reasonable accommodation is to “level the playing field” for students with disabilities and provide equal access to College’s programs and activities.
+- A change or adjustment to the education environment necessary to afford an equal opportunity to access and/or participate in an educational program or activity.
+In other words, a reasonable accommodation is to “level the playing field” for students with disabilities and provide equal access to University’s programs and activities.

 Reasonable accommodations might include the provision of academic adjustments or auxiliary aids and services.